ryanashneil/demo-api-linter/rules/openapi/001/rule.md

 ### Error Message

-If the rule detects decription is missing in the `info.description` field or `path.method` it will throw the respective error as follows:
+If the rule detects description is missing in the `info.description` field or `path.method` it will throw the respective error as follows:

 - "The 'description' field must be defined in the info section."
 - "Each path method should have a 'description' field defined."